rmnvnc/vue3-coach-app/README.md

 - [Pinia](https://pinia.vuejs.org/) – modern state management (replacement for Vuex)
 - [Vite](https://vitejs.dev/) – faster build tool (replacement for Webpack)
+- Composition API – to restructure logic into composables (replacement for Options API)
 - `<script setup>` syntax – for cleaner and more concise components
-- Composition API – to restructure logic into composables
 - TypeScript – for static typing and better DX
+- CMS integration (Netlify CMS or Storyblok)
 - Nuxt 3 – for SSR, file-based routing, and hybrid hosting (marketing + app)
-- CMS integration (Netlify CMS or Storyblok)

 ---